ElectricalGang

 Antennas are used for many reasons but the main reason for this is that it provides a simple method to transmit the signal where other types of techniques are not possible.

 For example, the pilot of an aircraft often needs to communicate with ATC i.e. air traffic control.
-So this communication between them can be done through wireless communication and antenna which is the entrance for it.
-Therefore, there are many conditions otherwise there are applications where the cable is selected on the wireless communication through the antenna.
+So this communication between them can be done through wireless communication and an antenna which is the entrance for it.
+Therefore, there are many conditions otherwise there are applications where the cable is selected for wireless communication through the antenna.

 Fundamental Parameters of Types of Antennas: